What It Means

 What does "Defect Investigation" mean?

-A formal NHTSA inquiry into a potential safety defect, often triggered by consumer complaints or crash data.
+A formal NHTSA Office of Defects Investigation inquiry into a potential safety defect, typically triggered by consumer complaints, EWR data, or crash reports.

 Why does Defect Investigation matter for vehicle safety?